rsksmart/RSKIPs/IPs/RSKIP136.md

 If only nodes 1 to 4 fit in the CHUNK, hashes for nodes 5 and 10 are required to verify the tree up to the root hash.

-If the offset size request, which must be multiple of CHUNK_SIZE splits a node, it is also packed into the response.
+If a CHUNK splits a node, only part of it is sent as a response and it is not validated as part of that CHUNK.
+It will be validated with it's corresponding complementary hashes with the next CHUNK.

 <p align="center">
     <img src="./RSKIP136/chunks.jpg" height="150">